fraander/kaleidoscope/README.md

 ### Custom Colors
 - `khoury-...` has been defined for the major khoury colors as well as a light and secondary color.

+### Markdown

+Any markdown page in `content/manage` is mapped to a page on the website at the route `/manage/...`.
+For example, `content/manage/example-page.md` will create a page at the route `/manage/example-page`.